quintel/merit/README.md

 #### Marginal costs

-The marginal_costs (EUR/MWh/year) are calculated by dividing the variable costs (EUR/plant/year) of the plant by its (yearly) electricity production (in MWh).
+The marginal_costs (EUR/MWh/year) are calculated by dividing the variable costs (EUR/plant/year) of the participant by its (yearly) electricity production (in MWh).
 The marginal costs can be queried from the ETM with variable_costs_per(:mwh_electricity).